andrew/ultimate-awesome/README.md

 - [awesome-gemini-for-google-cloud](https://github.com/rominirani/awesome-gemini-for-google-cloud) - A curated list of resources about all things Gemini in Google Cloud. .
 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
 - [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev) - A curated list of WonderSwan development resources.
+- [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome](https://github.com/erbanku/awesome) - 🌟 My Awesome Repositories List.
 Automatically updates by GitHub Actions on UTC 00:00 & 16:00.